Glossary of Financial Aid Terms

 Consolidation Loan Group

 Subsidized and unsubsidized portions of a federal consolidation loan may be assigned individual loan numbers.
-However, these subsidized and unsubsidized portions are serviced together and considered to be a single consolidation loan.
+However, these subsidized and unsubsidized portions are serviced together and considered a single consolidation loan.

 Co-Maker

-Any person who signs the promissory note agreeing to be jointly and separately responsible to repay the loan.
-This means the borrower and co-maker have equal rights and responsibilities for repayment of the loan.
+Any person who signs the promissory note agrees to be jointly and separately responsible for repaying the loan.
+This means the borrower and co-maker have equal rights and responsibilities for loan repayment.

 Co-Signer

 The need for a co-signer varies by type of loan and lender.
-You may benefit from a creditworthy co-signer if you do not meet the minimum credit criteria.
-Having a co-signer may increase your chances that the loan will be approved and, perhaps, you may receive a better interest rate.
+You may benefit from a creditworthy co-signer if you do not meet the minimum credit criteria for certain private education loans.
+Having a co-signer may increase your chances that the loan will be approved, and you may receive a better interest rate.
+Co-signers are equally liable, along with the primary borrower, for loan repayment.

 Cost of Attendance (COA)